Alza: Locations

-Alza built its first corporate headquarters in 1971, at 950 Page Mill Road in Palo Alto, California, now occupied by law firm Wilson Sonsini Goodrich & Rosati.
-In 1999, Alza moved its headquarters to Shoreline Business Park, where it remained until July 2007 when Alza was acquired by Johnson & Johnson and the space was vacated.
+Alza built its first corporate headquarters in 1971, at 950 Page Mill Road in Palo Alto, California.
+In 1990, Alza moved its headquarters to Shoreline Business Park, where it remained until late 2007, a few years after Alza was acquired by Johnson & Johnson.
 The remaining employees were relocated to two buildings elsewhere in the Shoreline Business Park.
-Alza is now in operation in Vacaville, California, but this facility will be closed by 2022.

-Alza operated a large-scale manufacturing facility in Vacaville, California, and previously operated a large-scale facility in Cashel, Ireland.
+Alza operated a large-scale manufacturing facility in Vacaville, California, but it was announced that this facility would shut down by 2022.
+They also previously operated a large-scale facility in Cashel, Ireland.

 Google's Googleplex is located just east of Alza Plaza.
 In August–September 2008, Google moved into the Alza plaza buildings.